wp-plugins/wp-spamshield/readme.txt

 * Fixed several minor bugs.
 * Made improvements to the blocked comment logging data.
 Changed the date displayed from UTC to the local time of the admin, according to WordPress settings.
 * Reformatted the log data to make it easier to read, both for users, and for support requests.
-* Added total script execution time to the log data so you can see exactly how low it took to run the filters and block a particular comment.
+* Added total script execution time to the log data so you can see exactly how long it took to run the filters and block a particular comment.
 Also helps with debugging and support.
 * Made improvements to the readability of the contact form emails.

 Version 1.1.4.3, *released 05/08/14*